dzhavat/dzhavat.github.io/_posts/2020-01-11-new-in-rxjs-v7-concatwith-operator.md

 There’s one subtle difference between `concatWith` and `concat`, though. `concatWith` **only accepts** inputs of type [`ObservableInput`](https://rxjs.dev/api/index/type-alias/ObservableInput), whereas `concat` can also take a scheduler.

-If you want to schedule the observable that you provide to `concatWith`, you need to convert it by using the [scheduled](https://rxjs.dev/api/index/function/scheduled) function. ([StackBlitz](https://stackblitz.com/edit/rxjs-vqcyun))
+If you want to schedule the observable provided to `concatWith`, you need to convert it by using the [scheduled](https://rxjs.dev/api/index/function/scheduled) function. ([StackBlitz](https://stackblitz.com/edit/rxjs-vqcyun))

 Hope you learned something new.
 Happy RxJS-ing!